IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 increased packet loss.
 Packet pacing is also highly recommended to be used with L4S and also mitigates possible issues with queue overflow due to key-frame generation in video coders.
-However, when the link is uncongested, it is beneficial to relax the packet pacing and allow frames to be transmitted faster.
+However, when the link is uncongested, it is beneficial to relax the packet pacing and allow frames to be transmitted faster, to reduce end to end delay on the application layer.

 * pace_bitrate (1e6): Data unit pacing rate [bps].